jvansch1/ycharts-wiki/Database-Parameter-Changelog.md

 ---------
 - `log_output` changed from the default of `TABLE` to `FILE`.
   - This was changed to allow us to enable cloudwatch logging from the Slow Query, General, and Audit logs.
 [AWS Instructions](https://aws.amazon.com/premiumsupport/knowledge-center/rds-aurora-mysql-logs-cloudwatch/)
+- `general_log` changed from the default of `0` to `1`.
+  - This was changed to allow us to enable cloudwatch logging from the Slow Query, General, and Audit logs.
+[AWS Instructions](https://aws.amazon.com/premiumsupport/knowledge-center/rds-aurora-mysql-logs-cloudwatch/)
+- `slow_query_log` changed from the default of `0` to `1`.
+  - This was changed to allow us to enable cloudwatch logging from the Slow Query, General, and Audit logs.
+[AWS Instructions](https://aws.amazon.com/premiumsupport/knowledge-center/rds-aurora-mysql-logs-cloudwatch/)

 2019
 ---------